awsdocs/aws-doc-sdk-examples/dotnetv3/SNS/README.md

 ## Running the Examples

 You can run the examples in your IDE of choice, or you can use the dotnet command line to run the example from the console.
-To run an example from the console, type the following commands:
+To run an example from the console, enter the following commands:

 ```bash